 - Create written policies to comply with statutory bonding requirements;

 - Review and update the sheriff's website, signage, paperwork, and forms related to bonding to reflect current law; and

 - File a certificate of compliance with the statutory bonding provisions with the division of criminal justice in the department of public safety.

-The bill creates the position of a bond hearing officer who is a magistrate to conduct bond hearings on weekends and holidays throughout the state using audiovisual technology.
+The act creates the position of a bond hearing officer, who is a magistrate, to conduct bond hearings on weekends and holidays throughout the state using audiovisual technology.
 The bond hearing officer conducts bond hearings throughout the state in the counties that request the service of the bond hearing officer.
 The public will be able to view the hearings.
 For each case heard by the bond hearing officer, the arresting jurisdiction shall electronically transmit the arrest report, pretrial services information, and all other relevant information to the bond hearing officer prior to the hearing.
-The bill creates the district attorney assistance for bond hearing grant program to assist smaller district attorneys' offices in covering the costs associated with the bond hearing officer hearings.
-The bill appropriates $150,000 for the grant program.
+The act creates the district attorney assistance for bond hearing grant program to assist smaller district attorneys' offices in covering the costs associated with the bond hearing officer hearings.
+The act appropriates $150,000 for the grant program.

 For the 2021-22 state fiscal year, the act appropriates $412,816 from the general fund and the judicial department information technology cash fund to the judicial department to implement the act.
 The act appropriates $67,136 from the general fund to the state public defender to implement the act.
 The act appropriates $19,500 from the general fund to the division of criminal justice in the department of public safety to implement the act.

 (Note: This summary applies to this bill as enacted.)